Makefile - Recompilation

-The make program is an intelligent utility and works based on the changes you do in your source files.
-If you have four files main.cpp, hello.cpp, factorial.cpp and functions.h.
-Here all the reamining files are dependent on functions.h and main.cpp is dependent on hello.cpp and factorical.cpp.
-So if you make any change in functions.h, then the
+make program is an intelligent utility and works based on the changes you do in your source files.
+If you have four files main.cpp, hello.cpp, factorial.cpp and functions.h, then all the remaining files are dependent on functions.h, and main.cpp is dependent on both hello.cpp and factorial.cpp.
+Hence if you make any changes in functions.h, then the

-make checks its object file and comprare the time staps, if source file has newer time stamp than object file then it will generate new object file assuimg that source file has been changed.
+make checks its object file and compares the time stamps.
+If source file has a newer time stamp than the object file, then it generates new object file assuming that the source file has been changed.

-There may be a project consisted of thausands of files.
-Sometimes you may have changed a source file but you do not want to recompile all the files that depend on it.
-For example, suppose you add a macro or a declaration to a header file that many other files depend.
+There may be a project consisting of thousands of files.
+Sometimes you may have changed a source file but you may not want to recompile all the files that depend on it.
+For example, suppose you add a macro or a declaration to a header file, on which the other files depend.
 Being conservative,

 make not to run the commands in the rules, but rather to mark the target up to date by changing its last-modification date.
-You would follow this procedure:
+You need to follow this procedure −

 Use the command `make' to recompile the source files that really need recompilation.